harness-community/drone-pagerduty/README.md

 - PLUGIN_CUSTOM_DETAILS: Provide custom details for change event
 - PLUGIN_INCIDENT_SEVERITY: Severity level specifies the severity level of the incident, e.g., 'critical', 'error', 'warning', 'info', 'unknown'.
 - PLUGIN_DEDUP_KEY: Deduplication key for identifying and resolving incidents (optional).
-- PLUGIN_RESOLVE: Set to true to resolve an incident or false to trigger.
+- PLUGIN_RESOLVE_INCIDENT: Set to true to resolve an incident or false to trigger.
 - PLUGIN_CREATE_CHANGE_EVENT: Set to true to create a change event.
 - PLUGIN_JOB_STATUS: The job status is the condition of the job (success | failure | unstable | aborted)